edibotopic/edibotopic-website/content/blog/2023-07-08-curtsy-rehearsed.md

 sense of empathy it creates for those who do this with even greater seriousness.

-For example, I hate mastering.
-Roughly speaking, the process
-of making a song consists of:

-1. Recording audio and sampling sources
-2. Composing and arranging the sounds
-3. Mixing the audio levels
-4. Mastering the mix

-For me **1-3** are absorbing tasks that I enjoy while **4** is a painful ordeal.
-If I ever made any worthwhile money from music this would be the first task I would off-load.

 Mastering is a complex, technical and artful process, which I know very little about.
-I associate mastering with the goal of ensuring that the sounds have an optimal quality across the broadest possible range of devices and listening situations.
+Doing it well ensures that the collection of sounds have an optimal quality across a range of devices, platforms and listening situations.

-It reminds me of the least fun part of my other
+It reminds me of the least fun part of my other hobby — app development — where you try to ensure that the app is available/accessible to the broadest group of people.
-hobby: web app development.
-So you've made an interesting game or animation but:
+Say you've made an interesting game or animation but now:

 > Does it run on Windows, Mac and Linux?
 > If it runs in a browser does it run on